What is the Industrial Funding Fee?

 GSA Schedule | 4 Min Read

 GSA is one of the only self-funded agencies in the U.S. government.
 It’s self-sufficient because it utilizes the Industrial Funding Fee, or IFF, to generate funds to keep it operational.
-At Winvale, we know it’s crucial to understand the IFF to maintain contract compliance, so we’ll walk you through everything you need to know about the fee from its purpose to payment.
+Let’s discuss what the IFF is, how to pay it, and why it’s an important part of the GSA Multiple Award Schedule (MAS) program.

 Think of GSA as a Wholesale Club, like Costco: You need a membership to get in the store and your membership gives you priority access to a whole new set of opportunities.
 Your “membership card” in this situation is your GSA Schedule contract, and the IFF is the fee for the membership card.
-Yes, you have to pay a fee, but you have access to a whole new marketplace than you did without the GSA contract.
+Yes, you have to pay a fee, but you have access to a whole new marketplace.

 The Industrial Funding Fee is calculated into your GSA Schedule pricing.
 When going through the GSA Schedule acquisition process, you calculate your GSA price with and without the IFF payment for the Contracting Officer (CO).